maxrd2/SubtitleComposer/README.md

 Subtitle Composer
 Copyright (C) 2007-2012 Sergio Pistone
+Copyright (C) 2013 Mladen Milinkovic

-This is a fork of Subtitle Composer - https://sourceforge.net/projects/subcomposer/ After failed attempts in contacting the original project owner I've decided to make a fork here in order to submit some fixes and add some more features in free time.
+This is a continuation of Subtitle Composer - https://sourceforge.net/projects/subcomposer/ Since original authot didn't have time anymore to continue development of this great app, I've took over in order to submit fixes and add more features in free time.

+TODO:
+ - code cleanup and bugfixes before releasing v1.0
-First planned feature to add is Speech Recognition (through PocketSphinx http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) which would automate subtitle synchronization in english, and would help new subtitle creation.
+ - add Speech Recognition (through PocketSphinx http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) to automate original language subtitle synhronization
+ - add Speech Recognition to create new subtitles in original language

 Help and ideas are welcome.